 National policymakers should find a long-term balance between preserving their sovereignty rights in case they need to correct possible abuses, and ultimately encouraging new submarine routes through different operators, taking advantage of the different multinational options in the market.
 And there is always the World Trade Organisation (WTO), to help out when international markets are distorted and nations need international coordination to get back on track.

-Andrés Fígoli is the Director of Fígoli Consulting, where he provides legal and regulatory advice on all aspects of subsea cable work.
+Andrés Fígoli is the director of Fígoli Consulting, where he provides legal and regulatory advice on all aspects of subsea cable work.
 His expertise includes contract negotiations and permitting.
 Additionally, he has extensive experience as an international commercial dispute resolution lawyer.
-Mr. Fígoli graduated in 2002 from the Law School of the University of the Republic (Uruguay), holds a Master of Laws (LLM) from Northwestern University, and has worked on submarine cable cases for almost 21 years in a major wholesale telecommunication company.
+Mr. Fígoli graduated in 2002 from the Law School of the University of the Republic (Uruguay), holds a Master of Laws (LLM) from Northwestern University, and has worked on submarine cable cases for almost 21 years in a major wholesale telecommunications company.
 He also served as Director and Member of the Executive Committee of the International Cable Protection Committee (2015-2023).

 This article was first published in Submarine Telecoms Forum Magazine #135 – March 2024.